wangmarkqi/rust_raft/README.md

 This crate guarantee:
 - There is one and only one leader in any time;
-- Data are synchronized with leader, but only keep latest items no more than snapshot numbers in initial config. it is user responsibility to fetch and save data from snapshot, to synchronize data out which is not in the scope of current snapshot.
+- Data are synchronized with leader, but only keep latest items no more than snapshot numbers in initial config.

+ It is user responsibility to fetch data from snapshot, to save data to database, and to synchronize data  which is not in the scope of current snapshot.

   ## Quick Start
-  see bin.rs
+  Git clone the crate and run bin.rs.
 ```
 pub mod trans;
 pub mod raft;